albertas/deadcode/README.md

 checked code base is implemented in.

 ## Feature requests
-[ ] Split error codes into DC100, DC200, DC300 for variables, functions, class.
+ - [ ] Split error codes into DC100, DC200, DC300 for variables, functions, class.
 It will be possible to disable each check separately.
-[ ] Add unused class method detection DC310 check.
+ - [ ] Add unused class method detection DC310 check.
-[ ] Add target python version option, if specified it will be used for code base check.
+ - [ ] Add target python version option, if specified it will be used for code base check.
+ - [ ] Add `--fix` option to automatically remove detected dead code occourencies